basham/swit-workshop-a11y/slides.md

 - Test accessibility before, after development.

 Note:
 Second, you can improve your process.
-Everyone needs to be involved, including management, product owners, business analysists, quality assurance, developers, and designers.
+Everyone needs to be involved, including management, product owners, business analysts, quality assurance, developers, and designers.
 Teams should discuss accessibility expectations early in the process.
 Document those expectations alongside acceptance criteria, testing notes, and design deliverables.
 Include accessibility notes in wireframes.
 Put aside the mouse and test your software using a keyboard only.
 Practice using a screen reader, on both desktop and mobile device.
 Evaluate the accessibility of a design direction before development, and then test it again once implemented.
 Make accessibility reviews part of your team's process.